Department of History & Related Fields

 History allows for the examination of policy and results—important categories for legal argumentation.
 Plus, you'll develop your critical reading and writing skills—abilities that are crucial for law students.

-UNW history alumni have gone to law school at:
+UNW history alumni have gone to law school at these universities:

 - William Mitchell College of Law

 Connect with the History Department